-A: The Indiana Department of Education (IDOE) established the Virtual Option for Inclement Weather (known informally as e-Learning Days) in 2014 as a response to schools who had the ability to provide high-quality instruction electronically in the event of severe weather that would normally require a school day to be cancelled.
+A: The Indiana Department of Education (IDOE) established the Virtual Option for Inclement Weather (known informally as e-Learning Days) in 2014 as a response to schools that had the ability to provide high-quality instruction electronically in the event of severe weather that would normally require a school day to be canceled.
 Provided that a school can meet several assurances, the IDOE will grant the school the ability to provide instruction to students virtually and to count the day as a regular school day.
 IDOE requires that all activities on an e-Learning Day take place as if a regular school day was occurring and all students have access to any individual accommodations or supports as needed.

 Q: How will my child access their materials on an e-Learning Day?

 A: For students in grades Kindergarten through 4th grade, we will be utilizing Google Classroom to post student assignments, facilitate discussions, and submit work.
-All Kindergarten through 4th grade students are given a district-issued Google Classroom account to access materials and assignments.
+All Kindergarten through 4th-grade students are given a district-issued Google Classroom account to access materials and assignments.

 Q: What if my child does not have internet access during an e-Learning Day?